christian-oreilly/extract_source_eegip/README.md

 # Get a config file...
 I'll use it as-is because its default parameters are reasonable
 ./extract_source_eegip.py  --get_example_config

+# Get the head models...
+The source extraction routine would download
+# them automatically if they have not already been downloaded, but since
+# the source extraction will be performed on a compute node which have
+# no internet access, it needs to be explicitly downloaded before
+# getting on the compute note.
+./extract_source_eegip.py --get_head_models

 # Create an interactive job.
 Could be done through
 # srun or sbatch but I want to monitor this task as it runs...
 salloc --time=12:0:0  --mem-per-cpu=10G --account=def-emayada